Load balancing (computing): Round-robin scheduling

 In a round-robin algorithm, the first request is sent to the first server, then the next to the second, and so on down to the last.
 Then it is started again, assigning the next request to the first server, and so on.

 This algorithm can be weighted such that the most powerful units receive the largest number of requests and receive them first.

 Randomized static

 Randomized static load balancing is simply a matter of randomly assigning tasks to the different servers.
 This method works quite well.
 If, on the other hand, the number of tasks is known in advance, it is even more efficient to calculate a random permutation in advance.
 This avoids communication costs for each assignment.
 There is no longer a need for a distribution master because every processor knows what task is assigned to it.
 Even if the number of tasks is unknown, it is still possible to avoid communication with a pseudo-random assignment generation known to all processors.

 The performance of this strategy (measured in total execution time for a given fixed set of tasks) decreases with the maximum size of the tasks.

 Others

-Of course, there are other methods of assignment as well:
+There are other methods of assignment as well: